Making Performance

 Upon acceptance: €350 program deposit due to confirm participation

-Due to the program start in April, full payment is required on or before March 15
+Due to the program start in May, full payment is due April 1.

 Getting to our location

-• We arrange a time for group pick ups and drop offs to/from the airport or train station on the day of arrival and departure.
+• We arrange a group shuttle for pick ups and drop offs to/from the airport on the day of arrival and departure.